 In parenting matters, the court may require that you and your ex-partner communicate in respect to the children via a communication book.
-This may be the case where it is clear that communication has broken down between the parties and where the anger and emotion has created insurmountable conflict.
+This may be the case where it is clear that communication has broken down between the parties and where the anger and emotion have created insurmountable conflict.

 A communication book provides an informal record of the child’s progress, needs and any other important information.
 The type of information exchanged in a communication book are things such as any medication the child is required to take, any social events or school functions the child is involved in, homework required to be completed by the child, extra-curricular activities or commitments and any information relevant to the child’s progress and development.
 When used for these purposes, the communication book can be a great tool to assist parties to co-parent their children after separation.
 The physical act of writing such comments in most cases helps to moderate or exclude derogatory or negative comments; in contrast to, say, a text message or email.
 The instantaneous nature of text messages and emails makes it easier to send communication in the moment when anger and emotions often have the better of us.